Skip to main content

 3. Execution: The analysis runs with real-time progress updates

-Initial startup may take 10-30 seconds as Biomni prepares the computational environment.
+Initial startup may take 10-30 seconds as Biomni Lab prepares the computational environment.
 Subsequent requests in the same session start faster.

 The Execution Trace